 Cornish College of the Arts is among your top options if you're planning on studying Dance.
 With 24 undergraduates, Dance is quite a popular major at Cornish College of the Arts.
 The setting in an important urban center is wonderful for students trying to find adequate opportunities for social networking, adventure, and discovery.

 The University of the Arts is a wonderful option for students pursuing a Dance degree.
-17.4% of undergraduate students at The University of the Arts are Dance students.
+At The University of the Arts, Dance scholars get the advantage of a very focused curriculum.
 Philadelphia, Pennsylvania is the perfect area for college students who enjoy the active city life.

 First-year students are not required to live on-campus at The University of the Arts.
-83.0% of first years return for their sophomore year.
+You may want to invest in an ACT prep course before you take the exam since the average ACT score is 23.
 Take a virtual tour to learn more about The University of the Arts.

 University of North Carolina School of the Arts is among your top options if you're planning on studying Dance.
-At University of North Carolina School of the Arts, Dance learners enjoy the advantage of a very focused program.
+Dance is a fairly popular major at University of North Carolina School of the Arts exceeding 29 graduations in 2018.
 The setting in a big city is wonderful for students trying to find adequate prospects for social networking, experience, and discovery.

 Dean College is among your best bets if you want to study Dance.
-At Dean College, Dance students have the benefit of a highly focused program.
+This is a fairly common subject of study at Dean College, with 14.5% of undergrads enrolled in it.
 It is established in the suburban region of Franklin, Massachusetts.